-- Continue using the platform at flex usage rates
+- Continue using the Platform at flex usage rates.

-- Purchase add-on usage at a lower rate (let’s say you add on 5,500 Session Units, bringing your purchased testing capacity to 22,000 Session Units)
+- Purchase add-on usage at a lower rate—let’s say you add on 5,500 Session Units, bringing your purchased testing capacity to 22,000 Session Units.

-- Renegotiate your annual contract with early renewal
+- Renegotiate your annual contract with early renewal.

-Approaching flex informs the admin that their account has utilized over 90% of their committed usage, depending on the remaining time on the subscription, and that they will soon enter flex usage.
-Banners on both the main dashboard page and the Usage and History dashboard will notify the admin if the account is approaching flex.
+Approaching flex informs the admin that their account has utilized over 90% of their committed usage (depending on the remaining time on the subscription) and that they will soon enter flex usage.
+Banners on both the main Dashboard and the Usage and history dashboard will notify the admin, each time they log in, when the account is approaching flex.

 - Approaching flex depends on how much time remains in the subscription period.
 Subscriptions with ample time left in the subscription will be considered as approaching flex versus those with a subscription expiring soon.

-For example, a subscription using 90% of its committed usage at the same time it reaches 85% of the subscription period will be counted as approaching flex.
+- For example, a subscription using 90% of its committed usage at the same time it reaches 85% of the subscription period will be counted as approaching flex.
 But an account using 90% of its committed usage as it reaches 75% of the subscription period won’t be considered approaching flex.

 - This information will also be reflected on the Usage summary graph on the Usage and History Dashboard (see below), along with how many Session Units the account has used at flex usage rates.